 - Develop diversity and inclusion educational programs that support the local community, employers, and alumni.

-Academic Program Changes
+B. Academic Program Changes

 In addition to generating new programs and degrees, the process of rethinking an academic portfolio necessarily entails assessing existing programs for their resonance in the continually-changing climate of knowledge as well as their applicability for evolving student expectations, demands, and needs.
 The Academic Plan identifies the following broad directions to help guide program evaluation over the next two years.
 We will: